videlec/max_plus/README.md

 ## Introduction

 To run the library you need to install Sage (http://sagemath.org).
-Then clone this repository and just install it as a standard Python package:
+If you have Sage, you need to clone this repository (using `git`) and install it running

     $ sage -python setup.py install

+If you do not administrative access to your Sage installation, then do

+    $ sage -python setup.py build_ext --inplace

 To check that it works just start Sage and try to load `max_plus` as follows

     sage: import max_plus

 If you do not get error message with the above line, then you are done.

+Note that if you used the second installation method (`build_ext --inplace`) then this module is available only from the repository `max_plus`.

 ## Symbolic and integer max plus matrices